remedium-ai/remedium-website/src/content/pages/english/terms-conditions.md

 ### Governing Law

-These Terms are governed by and construed in accordance with the laws of the State of Imaginary, USA, without regard to its conflict of law principles.
-Any disputes arising under these Terms shall be resolved in the courts located in Imaginary City, USA.
+These Terms are governed by and construed in accordance with the laws of Germany, without regard to its conflict of law principles.
+Any disputes arising under these Terms shall be resolved in the courts located in Munich, Germany.

 ### Changes to Terms